WebFiori/docs/database.md

     }
 }
 ```

-After that, we will add the table that we created to the database.
-To do that, we use the method [`DB`](https://webfiori.com/docs/webfiori/database/Database#addTable).
+The constructor of the class accepts one parameter which is the name of the connection that will be used by database instance.
+After that, database table classes must be registered in order to perform queries on them.
+To do that, the developer can use the method [`DB::addTable()`](https://webfiori.com/docs/webfiori/framework/DB#addTable) for registering single table or the method [`DB::register()`](https://webfiori.com/docs/webfiori/framework/DB#register) to add multiple tables which belongs to same namespace.

 ``` php